shaikhprograms/ML-CustomerChurn/README.md

 #### Roadmap

-I am currently under the process of improving this project, here are some changes nessecary that I am going through to make this a polished product.
+I am currently under the process of improving this project, here are some upcoming changes:

-- [ ] Tweak and fix bugs in my Ensemble model so it works properly.
 - [ ] Incorporate the use of "bagging" methods for KNN and logistic regression to improve overall model fit.

+- [ ] Further explore tuning parameters for Logistic Regression to improve fit